gaurish1811/Open-Cv/README.md

-# OpenCV Projects by Akshansh Chugh
+# OpenCV Projects by Gaurish

 This repository contains various projects and code snippets related to OpenCV, an open-source computer vision and machine learning software library.